 There were those that thought that trying to teach me anything was pointless.
 One teacher told my mom to try to accept that I was never truly going to read or do math more than count to ten.
 This was having to do with the fact that I had trouble mastering sequencing numbers up to twenty and kept missing the fifteen.
 This was only because in the trials, great though I wanted to get the trial mastered and move on, my stupid fingers would put it in the wrong place every time.
 My mom was so steamed at this, she started feeling like there must be more to me than that.
 This really was because she had found out through trials of her own that I knew much of the colors and the parts of my body.
 It was then that she really started questioning things, “I had that special ed teacher tell me you could in no way understand numbers, and the proof was what?
 That you missed one number?
 I didn’t know how harmful ABA was for you, but I did know it seemed to be worthless.”

 I think I got through those long years only because of my family that really was held together with my mom effectively making sure that the time at home was warm and that peaceful relaxing could happen.
 The meat of the most important philosophy that she had was that she wanted to try to have school be the place I got therapies and education while home was for downtime.
 There were frequent conversations, though, about whether all the watching of shows I did was making me worse and more autistic.
-That has nothing to do with making someone autistic, but he thought it was the actual reason that I always only said things from cartoons and movies.
+That has nothing to do with making someone autistic, but the thought was that it was the actual reason that I always only said things from cartoons and movies.

 The thing that has always most of all been true about autism and me is that I was born this way.
 I was this autistic way and have not gotten more or less so through the times of my life.
 These things can feel overwhelming to a parent, though my mom seemed to instinctively understand it already.
 Her feeling amounted to treating me like I was capable of understanding what most people thought I was not able to.
 Was it because of what she was seeing in my eyes, was it the stubborn streak she has, or was it because she never thought of having the view of autism as the bad disease other people do.
 Really, as I think about it, all these things pushed what she thought about me and autism.